diogoff/plasma-disruptions/README.md

 ### Instructions

-- Run `train_data.py` to get the disruption time and bolometer data from every pulse.
+- Run `dst_bolo.py` to get the disruption time and bolometer data from every pulse.

     - This script will only run on a JET computing cluster (e.g. Freia).

-    - The disruption time is defined as the moment when the current gradient reaches 20 MA/s.
-For non-disruptive pulses, the disruption time is zero.
+    - The disruption time is is obtained from the JET disruption database.

     - The bolometer data is down-sampled from 5 kHz to 200 Hz (1 sample every 5 ms).

-    - An output file `train_data.hdf` will be created.
+    - An output file `dst_bolo.hdf` will be created.

-- Run `train_model.py` on each folder (`prd` and `ttd`) to train the corresponding model.
+- Run `model_train.py` on each folder (`prd` and `ttd`) to train the corresponding model.

     - Training will finish automatically once the validation loss no longer improves.